 Check Out Job Search Options

-You can search for jobs on LinkedIn under the "Jobs" tab.
-Search for jobs by keyword, country, and zip code.
-Use the Advanced Search Option to refine your search and to search by date posted, experience level, specific location, job function, company, and industry.
+Search for jobs on LinkedIn by clicking the "Jobs" tab and then entering a keyword, country, and zip code.
+Use the advanced search option to refine your search and to search by date posted, experience level, specific location, job function, company, and industry.

-You can save job searches, and even receive emails about new job listings.
+You can save job searches and even receive emails about new job listings.
 You can also find job openings by searching for and clicking on specific companies.
 Many companies post job openings on their LinkedIn pages.

 Use LinkedIn Company Profiles to Learn About Employers

 Consider following your dream companies on LinkedIn.
-This will allow you to keep up with their achievements (which will be useful to bring up in a cover letter or interview), and will help you spot any job openings.
+This will allow you to keep up with their achievements (which will be useful to bring up in a cover letter or interview) and will help you spot any job openings.